filippoferrabue/my-projects/MARS-Project-Computer-Architecture/README.md

 A text-based student records manager written entirely in **MIPS-32 assembly**, built for the **MARS 4.5** simulator.
-University project for the *Calcolatori Elettronici* (Computer Architecture) course — Università degli Studi di Bergamo, Electronics and Automation Engineering (TEA), 2025/2026.
+University project for the *Calcolatori Elettronici* (Computer Architecture) course — Università degli Studi di Bergamo, Technologies for Electronics and Automation Engineering (TEA), 2025/2026.

 ## The project